Charles Yale Harrison

-Charles Yale Harrison (16 June 1898 – 17 March 1954) was an American writer and journalist, best known for his 1930 anti-war novella Generals Die in Bed.
+Charles Yale Harrison (16 June 1898 – 17 March 1954) was a Canadian-American writer and journalist, best known for his 1930 anti-war novella Generals Die in Bed.

 Background

 Charles Yale Harrison was born in 1898 in Philadelphia and was raised in Montreal, Quebec, where at age 15 he wrote his first short story.

 Career

-At age sixteen took an entry-level job with the Montreal Star newspaper.
+At age sixteen he took an entry-level job with the Montreal Star newspaper.
 Harrison's journalistic career was pre-empted, however, when he enlisted with the 244th Overseas Battalion of the Canadian Expeditionary Force in 1917 to fight in World War I. After several months in a reserve battalion in England, Harrison transferred to the Royal Montreal Regiment and was sent to the Western Front.

 The climax of Harrison's war experience came on 8 August 1918 when he participated in the first day of the Battle of Amiens.
 Harrison was wounded in the foot and spent the rest of the war recuperating, before returning to Montreal.
 During the 1920s, Harrison managed a movie theatre before moving to New York City to pursue a career as a novelist, journalist, and public relations consultant.
 By 1928, serialized portions of Generals Die in Bed began to appear in several American and German periodicals.
 The same year, Harrison made headlines in The New York Times when he was arrested en route to Nicaragua, where he planned to interview the Nicaraguan dissident General Augusto César Sandino.
+He was held for questioning for three days on his steamship in Honduras, before being sent back to the United States.

+In the early 1930s, Harrison was an editor of the New Masses communist literary magazine in New York City while under editor-in-chief Walt Carmon.
+In 1933, following the suicide of Trotsky's daughter Zinaida, Harrison broke with the Communist Party and became a Trotskyist sympathizer.
+In 1936, Harrison traveled to Norway to interview Trotsky for a planned biography which was never completed.

+In 1940, Harrison accused Joseph Curran of membership in the Communist Party, based on dues and financial receipts signed by Curran to the Party.